hi-ogawa/reproductions/vite-v6-hmr-path/README.md

 - modify `src/app.js` to trigger HMR
 - see http://localhost:5173/full-path-to/src/app.js?t=xxx is loaded
 - reload a page and see http://localhost:5173/src/app.js?t=xxx is loaded

+It turns out the same happens on Vite v5, so it's not a regression.